-For any new business you will need to create a business plan.
+For any new business, you will need to create a business plan.
 It’s a key guide for you to follow and make sure you hit your brand goals and business expectations.
 It’s a great way to work out what capital you will require but also a reminder of what your original vision was and make sure you are still on track.

 When you run a brand, many opportunities will present themselves to you, however many won’t be right for your brand but could make financial sense.
 Having your business plan and referring to this will keep perspective and make sure you don’t take the wrong turn that could damage your brand even though it could increase your turnover straight away.

-You will need to comply with the Sale of Goods Act, the Supply of Goods and Services Act and the Sale and Supply of Goods Act – which basically dictate that any products you sell must come exactly as you’ve described them.
+You will need to comply with the Sale of Goods Act, the Supply of Goods and Services Act and the Sale and Supply of Goods Act – which basically dictates that any products you sell must come exactly as you’ve described them.

-Your product will need to comply to regulations such as labelling (fabric content, country of origin, care instructions) and flammability, which should represent your product as a whole.
+Your product will need to comply with regulations such as labelling (fabric content, country of origin, care instructions) and flammability, which should represent your product as a whole.
 You may have a garment made from 2 or more fabrics and the care label needs to represent this as a whole.

 Business insurance provides the protection you will need, not only for theft of goods or damage but also public liability insurance and products liability insurance to ensure you’re covered if a customer makes a legal complaint against you, your business or your clothes.

 You need to make sure the product represents your brand 100%.
-Get this wrong and you will spend more time and resource marketing the product because customers are not convinced immediately.
+Get this wrong and you will spend more time and resources marketing the product because customers are not convinced immediately.
 If you have a product that is the best it can be, then word will spread and customers will be convinced immediately.

 Taking shortcuts or scrimping on this aspect will cost you dearly in the long run.
-Consumers have the right to return products that don’t live up to their expectations so even if you can convince customers that your products are the best on the market, if they don’t experience this then you could end up with lots of returns and worst still, a bad reputation and no repeat custom.
+Consumers have the right to return products that don’t live up to their expectations so even if you can convince customers that your products are the best on the market if they don’t experience this then you could end up with lots of returns and worst still, a bad reputation and no-repeat custom.

-Sourcing a factory.
+Sourcing a sportswear factory: